-Six new fitness trends for spring
+Six new fitness trends

 Bored of yet another run or exercise class?
 Here are six of the hottest fitness trends in Surrey this spring.
 Bouldering, anyone?!

 Forget New Year’s resolutions!
-At Muddy, we reckon the best time to get back on the fitness track is the spring.
+At Muddy, we reckon the best time to get back on the fitness track is now.
 Perhaps it’s the fear of the swimsuit (meh… don’t worry, there’s always someone on the beach in worse shape!) but the longer days, lighter evenings and warmer weather make it so much easier to summon up the enthusiasm to exercise.

 We’ve been having a nose around to see what’s out there to inspire you to get into your groove.
 Ready, steady, GO!